mishrasidhant/automation-scripts/docs/stories/dictation-module-overview.md

 ## Compatibility & Risk

 ### Compatibility Requirements
-- ✅ No changes to existing systemd-automations functionality
+- ✅ No changes to existing automation-scripts functionality
 - ✅ Self-contained module (can be enabled/disabled independently)
 - ✅ No root/sudo required for normal operation
 - ✅ Works with existing system tools (XFCE, PulseAudio, X11)